 - Fertilizer: Feed with a weak liquid fertilizer throughout the growing season.

 These are easy to propagate.
 The plants are rhizomatous, so can be easily divided by rhizome division during replanting, which will also help keep the plant fitted to its container size.
-They can also be propagated by leaf tip cuttings.
+Leaf tip cuttings can also propagate them.
 For best results, in the spring take new growth and place it into damp, rich soil and keep very warm and moist.
 A rooting hormone isn't necessary to have a good success rate.

 Over time, the Tapeinochilos forms a small clump of stems arising from the mass of underground rhizomes.
 The clumping action is what gives rise to the dramatic flowering, so you should encourage your plants to clump without dividing too aggressively.
 When it comes to repotting, choose a large pot to accommodate the adult plant and be careful not to let the root structure and rhizome fall apart too severely.
 They are best repotted in the spring.